 “He took our original idea for a collage and dramatically enhanced it,” Mercury said.
 Jeffs is also known for his downtown Camas mural featured on the 6th Avenue wall of Young’s Deli, which showcases the famous Camas lily plant and the early settlers of the area.

 The Downtown Camas Association recognized other important partners that played a key role in the creation of the new downtown artwork, including Tracy Hook of Big Hook Graphics, who helped produce and install the collage, as well as Kitchen Electric in Washougal which installed the high efficiency gooseneck lighting to keep the collage illuminated at night.

-There will also be a narrative panel that tells the story of how the mill began and how Camas grew around it.
-There will be a photo legend with captions, as well as a QR code that takes you to an informational historic walking tour that discusses the core of downtown and its buildings.
+There is a narrative panel that tells the story of how the mill began and how Camas grew around it, as well as, a photo legend with captions and a QR code that takes you to an informational historic walking tour that discusses the core of downtown and its buildings.

 “This artwork is an homage to the mill, its employees, and what it has meant to the Camas community,” Mercury said.
 “Literally, it’s the reason the city is here.”